Pewejekubam/pocketnet_probe_nodes/README.md

 ## Error Handling
 The script ensures that required parameters are present in the configuration file and checks the validity of the JSON format.
 If any issues are encountered, appropriate error messages are logged, and the script exits.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ```

+Try copying this updated Markdown content and pasting it into your GitHub repository.
+If you still encounter issues, please let me know, and we can troubleshoot further!